SciCompKL/CoDiPack/documentation/TutorialB1_1.md

 Therefore the Hessian type is used and the combined evaluation procedure.
 Otherwise two seperate lambda functions would need to be specified.

 For C++14 the situation is much simpler.
-Here introduction of generic lambdas provides us with the generalization such that we can define the function parameters with the auto variable:
+Here the introduction of generic lambdas provides us with the generalization such that we can define the function parameters with the auto variable:
 ~~~~{.cpp}
 using EH = codi::EvaluationHelper;